cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/kirchhoffs-rules.md

 ---
 layout: lesson-plan
 title: Kirchhoff's Rules
+topics:
+  - Kirchhoff's current rule
+  - Kirchhoff's voltage rule
+  - Small networks of resistors and batteries
+  - Systems of three or more equations
 ---

-## 🔖 Topics

-* Kirchhoff's current rule
-* Kirchhoff's voltage rule
-* Small networks of resistors and batteries
-* Systems of three or more equations

 ## 🎯 Objectives